 Service courses at all levels have second digit 5.
-These courses do not satisfy requirements in Computer Science and grades obtained in these courses will not be included in the Computer Science prerequisite grade point average calculation.
+These courses do not satisfy requirements in Computer Science and grades will not be included in the Computer Science prerequisite grade point average calculation.

 Other courses falling outside the course numbering conventions are the following.